AtticHacker/attic-path/README.md

 - lsa: Set to true in order to enable the "ls -a" command, shows all files including hidden files in a folder.
 - mv: Set to true if you want the user to be able to use mv command while inside the input
 - grab: Set to true if you want the user to be able to use the grab command while inside the input.
 The grab command lets the user 'grab' a certain file.
 When he does this the file will be put into an array, and you can get that array out of the output.
-- grab_count: Set max allowed files that can be inserted into array, set true if unlimited
+- grab_count: Set max allowed files that can be inserted into array, set true if unlimited.
+If setting to true gives an error, set to 99999999999 instead.
 - grab_exit: Set to true if you want to exit input once the array has enough item
 - grab_no_file: Set error message if no file is selected
 - grab_full: Set error message for when grab is full